dougthecook logo

 Add 1/2 cup water to pan (it will initially smoke alot) and scrape up the nice brown bits (fond) then pour over pork butt.

-Cook pork butt mixture on low until the internal temperature is 190° F (about 8 hours) - it is much easier to shred.
+Cook pork butt mixture on low until the internal temperature is 195 degrees F (about 8 hours) - it is much easier to shred.

 Doug's Notes

-Since my slow cooker is 4 quarts, I had to cut the pork butt (5 pounds) in half and freeze the other half.
+Since my slow cooker is 4 quarts, I cut the pork butt (5 pounds) in half and freeze the other half.

 Slow cooking will produce a lot of moisture in the pot.